The Witcher (video game series): Thronebreaker: The Witcher Tales

-In October 2018, CD Projekt Red released Thronebreaker: The Witcher Tales, a turn-based roleplaying game with similar gameplay to the free-to-play card game Gwent: The Witcher Card Game.
+In October 2018, CD Projekt Red released Thronebreaker: The Witcher Tales (Wojna Krwi: Wiedźmińskie Opowieści, "War of Blood: The Witcher Tales"), a turn-based roleplaying game with similar gameplay to the free-to-play card game Gwent: The Witcher Card Game.
 In Thronebreakers thirty-hour-long campaign, the player takes the control of Queen Meve, the ruler of Lyria and Rivia, during the events that precede the first Witcher game.
-The game world consists of five regions never explored in The Witcher franchise before: Rivia, Lyria, Angren, Mahakam and Lower Aedirn.
+The game world consists of five regions never explored in The Witcher game franchise before: Rivia, Lyria, Angren, Mahakam and Lower Aedirn.
 The title received generally favorable reviews.